nationalarchives/ds-caselaw-ingester/pull_request_template.md

 - [ ] I have updated docstrings as needed
 - [ ] I've checked that any changes to the application logic are reflected in the docs
+- [ ] Where possible I've either removed or simplified the relevant section in the workflow sequence diagram

 ## Jira